canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

 * ``--hdd 1``: Starts 1 worker continually writing, reading and removing temporary files.
 * ``--fork 8``: Starts 8 workers continually forking children that immediately exit.
 * ``--timeout 2m``: Runs each stress test for at least 2 minutes.
-* ``--metrics``: Outputs number of bogus operations in total performed by the stress processes.
+* ``--metrics``: Outputs number of bogo operations in total performed by the stress processes.

-This command runs 4 CPU, 2 virtual memory, 1 disk and 8 fork stressors for 2 minutes and prints measurements including the real time spent executing the stressor, numbers of bogus operations and CPU usage.
+This command runs the specified workload and prints measurements including the real time spent executing the stressor, numbers of bogo operations and CPU usage.

 watch
 -----

 The `watch`_ command is useful for monitoring changes over time by executing a program periodically.
-It monitors real-time observation of system activities such as interrupts or process status.

 .. code-block:: shell